 So circling back to the original point – innovation comes from the edge of chaos.

 As it turns out, there were a lot of people looking for the same thing.
-MiS has never done any formal marketing or “membership drives”.
+Minorities in Sports Business has never done any formal marketing or “membership drives”.
 The organization grew strictly through word of mouth.

 Did I expect this to happen?
 Not at all.
 But I was open to the opportunity and ran with it.
 In the last two years we’ve turned into so much more than just a groupchat – including a college division, weekly newsletters, meetups and much more.